Why You Shouldn’t Use Bleach to Unclog Drains

 The unintentional mixing of chlorine with ammonia or acids is one of the most common household accidents, resulting in thousands of injuries each year.

-It damages plumbing too!
+Bleach damages plumbing

 The volatile combination of bleach and acid also produces a significant amount of heat.
 If you pour bleach down the drain after using a drain de-clogger, the heat from the reaction can damage your pipes, and in extreme cases, cause your pipes to burst.